ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * name: "String" (optional)

 The string value of the name parameter is a free form JSON string in which part or all of the party's name can be included.

+### did

+If a Decentralized Identifier [DID] is known for the party, it can be included in the did parameter.

+* did: "String" (optional)

+The value of the did parameter MUST be a valid DID URI that enables verifiable, decentralized digital identity for the party.
+DIDs are designed to be decoupled from centralized registries and identity providers, allowing the controller of the DID to prove control without requiring permission from other parties.
+The DID can refer to any subject (person, organization, thing, etc.) as determined by the controller of the DID.

 ### validation